-$^{^1}$ At least one of the VH, VP1-3 pins must be ≥3.0 V to maintain the device supply on VDDCAP.
-2 Specification is not production tested, but is supported by characterization data at initial product release.
+1 At least one of the VH, VP1 to VP4 pins must be ≥3.0 V to maintain the device supply on VDDCAP.
+2 All temperature sensor measurements are taken with round-robin loop enabled and at least one other voltage input being measured.
+3 Specification is not production tested, but is supported by characterization data at initial product release.

-PIN CONFIGURATION AND FUNCTION DESCRIPTIONS
+PIN CONFIGURATIONS AND FUNCTION DESCRIPTIONS

 Figure 3.
-LQFP Pin Configuration
+LFCSP Pin Configuration